This post covers the best things to do in Los Angeles in October.

 It’s a great way to introduce children to contemporary art and begin the conversation about what defines something as art.

-Millions of animal and plant fossils have been discovered at the tar pits.
+Millions of animal and plant fossils have been discovered in the La Brea Tar Pits.

 RELATED POSTS: